Rona the Ribbiter

 Using Travel and Quilting to push yourself outside your comfort zone.

-I read an article this morning on the difference between a ‘traveler’ and a ‘vacationer’.
+I read an article recently on the difference between a ‘traveler’ and a ‘vacationer’.
 It got me thinking about which category I, and our fellow quilters, fall into.

 In the article the author suggests that a traveler is someone who is looking for travel that pushes their boundaries and brings out different versions of themselves.
 Someone that might volunteer for Doctors Without Borders or someone that climbs Mt.
 Everest in the Himalayas or Machu Picchu in Peru.
 While the vacationer is traveling for pure pleasure such as lounging on the beach in Hawaii or poolside in Las Vegas.